andreapopcatalisan/andreapopcatalisan.github.io/_pages/about.md

 </h1>

 <p style="text-align: justify;">
-Welcome to my website! <br><br>
+Welcome to my website!<br><br>

-I am a Ph.D. student in Economics at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/).
+I am a Ph.D. student in Economics at the <a href="https://www.parisschoolofeconomics.eu/" target="_blank">Paris School of Economics (PSE)</a>.
 My research interests are mainly in family, labor and gender economics.
-I completed my master’s and bachelor's degrees at University Carlos III of Madrid.  <br><br>
+I completed my master’s and bachelor's degrees at University Carlos III of Madrid.<br><br>

 Previously, I worked as a Research Analyst at the European Central Bank at DG Economics and DG Research.
-I also completed a pre-doc at the Barcelona School of Economics/UPF and worked as a Research Assistant at the Kiel Institute for the World Economy and the Bank of Spain. <br><br>
+I also completed a pre-doc at the Barcelona School of Economics/UPF and worked as a Research Assistant at the Kiel Institute for the World Economy and the Bank of Spain.<br><br>

-You can find my [CV](https://andreapopcatalisan.github.io/assets/CV_APC.pdf) here and learn more about my [research](https://andreapopcatalisan.github.io/research/) here. <br><br>
+You can find my <a href="https://andreapopcatalisan.github.io/assets/CV_APC.pdf" target="_blank">CV</a> here and learn more about my <a href="https://andreapopcatalisan.github.io/research/" target="_blank">research</a> here.<br><br>

-You can email me at [andrea.pop@psemail.eu](mailto:andrea.pop@psemail.eu)! <br><br>
+You can email me at <a href="mailto:andrea.pop@psemail.eu">andrea.pop@psemail.eu</a>!<br><br>
 </p>